-(b) Below deck loose-fill insulation shall be installed in a manner that does not obstruct soffit, eave, ridge or eyebrow vents to allow for adequate attic ventilation.
+(b) For vented attics, below deck loose-fill insulation shall be installed in a manner that does not obstruct soffit, eave, ridge or eyebrow vents to allow for adequate attic ventilation.
 Netting shall be installed in a manner that allows for the required net free area of soffit, eave, gable, and roof vents to be maintained after being filled.
 Eave vent baffles shall be installed to prevent air movement under or into the insulation.